 Just like the civil rights movement had the Highlander Institute in Tennessee – attended by Rosa Parks and Martin Luther King, Jr., – the new community rights movement has the Democracy School.

 The Daniel Pennock Democracy School is our flagship education program and a key piece of our community organizing.
-Named for a boy in Pennsylvania who died after exposure to sewage sludge, the Democracy School is a stimulating and illuminating course that teaches residents and activists how to reframe exhausting and often discouraging single issue work (such as opposing fracking, pipelines, GMOs, etc.) in a way that we can confront corporate control and state preemption on a powerful single front: people’s inalienable rights.
+Named for a boy in Pennsylvania who died after exposure to sewage sludge, the program is a stimulating and illuminating course that teaches residents and activists how to reframe exhausting and often discouraging single issue work (such as opposing fracking, pipelines, GMOs, etc.) in a way that we can confront corporate control and state preemption on a powerful single front: people’s inalienable rights.

 “Democracy School is an intensive look at the history and process of law-making in our system.
 The information is both chilling and enabling, because a better understanding of the present system also awakens a profound sense of responsibility for making change.”